Best ISP Practices: While connecting to an Internet Exchange

 DE-CIX India provides Bilateral Peering & Route Server Peering through its world-class infrastructure backed by DE-CIX.
 This allows 220+ Networks to interconnect with each other.

-How to become an ISP in India?
+How to Become an ISP in India?

 An Internet service provider (ISP) is a company that provides customers with Internet access.
 Data is transferred using several technologies, dial-up, DSL, cable modem, wireless or high-speed interconnectors.
 Starting an ISP business is not as easy as it sounds.
 But with a proper plan and resources, it is not impossible either.